SchmarrnDevs/Lighty/README.md

 If you come across any bugs in other versions, just open an issue and I will look into fixing it.
 I will not port features to any Minecraft version other than those mentioned above.

-Support for those versions may be dropped any time.

 All of the above boils down to these rules:

 - I will support the current stable Minecraft version.